hejoes/Ansible-sandbox/README.md

-# Ansible Lab
+# 🤖 Ansible Lab

 This Terraform script automatically provisions an Ansible Sandbox environment in AWS.
 It creates a custom VPC with multiple Ubuntu EC2 instances deployed on public subnet and configures them as Ansible Slaves.
-The scipt generates all necessary configuration files (`inventory` and `ansible.cfg`), allowing user to start writing/experimenting with Ansible playbooks on local machine straight away.
+The script generates all necessary configuration files (`inventory` and `ansible.cfg`), allowing user to start writing/experimenting with Ansible playbooks on local machine straight away.

-## Prerequisites
+## 📋 Prerequisites

 - SSH key pair generated.
 The script expects it to be present on `~/.ssh/id_rsa.pub`